What measurement means for total knee replacement surgery

-Medical groups ranged between an average change of 12.54 and 18.47 points.
-A higher score is a sign of greater improvements in a patient’s pain, function and mobility after total knee replacement surgery.
+Reportable medical groups ranged between an average change of 11.5 and 18.9 points.
+A higher change in score is a sign of greater improvements in a patient’s pain, function and mobility after total knee replacement surgery.

 It’s important to know that small differences in scores don’t necessarily reflect the quality of care you’ll receive with a specific medical group.
 It is more important to note large differences between providers, and speak with your doctor if you have questions or concerns.

 Don’t see your medical group listed?
 While some of the medical groups in Minnesota that provided data for this measure didn’t have enough patients to have valid, reportable results, other medical groups chose not to submit data at all.
 For consumers, this means that some important information is missing that would help you have a better understanding of the outcomes from this surgery.